 8. Belgian Chocolates

 Talking about sweets, Belgian chocolate can never be left out.
 Being produced since the 19th century, it is a major part of the economy and Belgian cuisine.
 Since then, the cuisine has evolved to fit chocolate in many of its desserts such as the pralines, which are soft with a chocolate casing.
 Truffles are ball-shaped desserts with wafers or cream filled crust.
-They are available in many places.
+Relishing these creamy and chocolaty delights in their country of origin, is definitely one of the best things to do in Belgium.
+Also, they are available in many places.

 Where to try: Passion Chocolat and Galler Chocolatier